matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 down a careful plan, including multiple alternatives.
 Now is time to kick some ass.

-And this in fact is a thing that Holmes does.
-It is totally supported in the canon.

-He is a decent shot with a pistol and rifle, although that is not something that comes up that often, because Watson is a crack shot, so Watson usually gets that job.
+And this in fact is a thing that Holmes does, and it is totally supported in the canon.
+He is a decent shot with a pistol and a rifle, although that is not something that comes up that often, because Watson is a crack shot.
+So Watson usually gets that job.
 But he is also a very good stick fighter and boxer.

-[Time 0:00
+[Time 0:22:56]
-:56]

 ```
 "It was a straight left against